Lordpritish/Shopify-Summer2022-Challenge/README.md

 # Shopify-Summer2022-Challenge

-## Build an inventory tracking web application for a logistics company witht the following features
+## Build an inventory tracking web application for a logistics company with the following features

 * Basic CRUD Functionality.
 You should be able to:
     * Create inventory items